 Many years later I began to explore alternative processes such as polaroid transfer, emulsion transfer, cyanotype and scanner photography.
 And about five years ago I added encaustic to my repertoire as another way to present my photographs more creatively.

-My work has been exhibited around Cocoa Beach including The Beachside Resident business office, Coastal Produce market, Studios of Cocoa Beach gallery, and currently Juice N Java Cafe, wine bar and music venue.
-Outside of Cocoa Beach my work has been exhibited at the Sanford Welcome Center, and has been published in a National Park brochure, Wavelength magazine, Cocoa Beach Lifestyle magazine, Travel + Leisure online, Que Pasa?
-Puerto Rico tourism magazine, and various promotional material.
-A few years ago, I was the recipient of a second runner up award for a photograph I entered in a Lake Tahoe Educational Foundation photography contest, and not long ago I was honored to be chosen by a gifted high school student for an interview for a semester-long photography club she put together as a graduation requirement.
+My work has been displayed around Cocoa Beach including The Beachside Resident business office, Coastal Produce market, Studios of Cocoa Beach gallery, and Juice N Java Cafe wine bar and music venue.
+Outside of Cocoa Beach my work has been exhibited in a juried Kaleidoscope art show at Eau Gallery in Melbourne, Florida, FloridaWax, (a chapter of International Encaustic Artists) encaustic group shows at the Sanford Welcome Center, University Park in Winter Park and Casselberry Art House in Casselberry, and has been published in a National Park brochure, Wavelength magazine, Cocoa Beach Lifestyle magazine, Travel + Leisure online, Que Pasa?
+Puerto Rico tourism magazine, various travel and tourism websites and other promotional material.